 - Risk of disease is high from food or waterborne diseases, as well as malaria, Rift Valley Fever, and rabies.

-- The Gross Domestic Product (GDP) is $1,800 per capita, but this is misleading because wealth is concentrated in the top tier.
+- The Gross Domestic Product (GDP) of Kenya is $1,800 per capita.
+However, this is misleading because wealth is concentrated in the top tier.
 The 10% of the population with the lowest income represent only 1.8% of consumption, while the top 10% represent nearly 38% of consumption.

 - 50% of the population lives below the poverty line.